Open Adoption in California

 What is an Open Adoption, and How Does it Work in CA?

 An open adoption is one in which the adoptive parents and birth parents share identifying information and communicate with each other without the help of an adoption professional.
-If you’re a birth parent who wants to get to know your baby’s adoptive parents before placement and continue to develop that relationship after adoption, an open adoption in California may be a great solution for you.
+If you’re a birth parent who wants to get to know your baby’s adoptive parents before placement and continue to develop that relationship after adoption, reach out to an adoption specialist today to get more infomation about why an open adoption in California may be a great solution for you.

 In California, open adoption has many benefits, including: